-\textbf{Adative Gradient} While the previous methods focus on improving the optimization algorithm, another angle of attack is through the optimization objective. \citeauthor{li2020towards} demonstrate that the cross-entropy loss, commonly utilized in iterative gradient-based methods, is not suitable for generating transferable perturbations in the targeted scenario.
+\textbf{Adaptive Gradient Method (AGM).} While the previous methods focus on improving the optimization algorithm, another angle of attack is through the optimization objective. \citet{li2020towards} demonstrate that the cross-entropy loss, commonly utilized in iterative gradient-based methods, is not suitable for generating transferable perturbations in the targeted scenario.
 Analytically, they demonstrate the problem of vanishing gradients when computing the input gradient with respect to the cross-entropy loss.
 Although this problem is circumvented by projecting the gradient to a unit $\ell_1$ ball, they empirically show in the targeted setting that this normalized gradient is overpowered by the momentum accumulated from early iterations.
 Notice that because historical momentum dominates the update, the effect of the gradient at every iteration diminishes, and thus the update is not optimal in finding the direction toward the targeted class.
-To circumvent the vanishing gradient problem, they propose to use the Poincaré metric to measure the distance from the perturbed data point to the target class.
-In particular, they propose the Poincare distance metric loss
+To circumvent the vanishing gradient problem, they propose to incorporate the Poincaré metric into the loss function.
+They empirically demonstrate that the input gradient with respect to the Poincaré metric can better capture the relative magnitude between the gradient magnitude and the distance from the perturbed data point to the target class, leading to more effective iterative updates during the attack process.